Benefits of Using Iron Chelates

 - If pH of the growing medium is high, apply potentially acidic fertilizers or use acid injection.

 Remember, iron chelates are best applied as drenches and work well to correct iron deficiency problems.
-For help managing growing media pH and nutrition for your crops grown in PRO-MIX®, please feel free to contact your Premier Tech Horticulture Grower Services Representative:
+For help managing growing media pH and nutrition for your crops grown in PRO-MIX®, please feel free to contact your Premier Tech Grower Services Representative:

 Jose Chen Lopez